 10.5 Drag Reducing Agents (DRAs)

-The use of drag-reducing agents has recently become part of the piping system design process and is no longer just considered as a boost to existing pipelines.
-Drag reducing agents are long-chain polymers which are injected into pipelines to improve flow by reducing turbulence and thus increasing capacity.
+The use of drag-reducing agents has recently become part of the piping system design process and is no longer just considered a boost to existing pipelines.
+Drag-reducing agents are long-chain polymers injected into pipelines to improve flow by reducing turbulence and thus increasing capacity.

-It is important to note that DRAs are applied to pipelines with turbulent flow regimes, and are not effective in pipelines with laminar flow regimes.
-Commercially DRAs were first used on the Trans-Alaska Pipeline in 1979.
-The use of DRAs reduced drag in the pipeline by 50% and thus increased the pipeline capacity from 1.45 to 2.1 MBPD.
+It is important to note that DRAs are applied to pipelines with turbulent flow regimes and are ineffective in pipelines with laminar flow regimes.
+Commercially, DRAs were first used on the Trans-Alaska Pipeline in 1979.
+The use of DRAs reduced drag in the pipeline by 50%, thus increasing the pipeline capacity from 1.45 to 2.1 MBPD.

 Some of the advantages associated with DRAs are:

-Generally, it is not considered economically viable to add DRAs in oil gather systems.
-In event that a significant production increase is required from a multi-well pad, or a field using the existing infrastructure, DRAs are, however, quite useful.
+Generally, adding DRAs to oil gather systems is not considered economically viable.
+However, DRA infrastructure can be quite useful if a significant production increase is required from a multi-well pad or a field using the existing infrastructure.

-In terms of multi-product pipelines, a major advantage associated with DRAs is operational flexibility.
-DRAs can be implanted temporarily or immediately depending on operational requirements.
-In terms of multi-product pipelines, this gives engineers the ability to add DRAs to certain commodity batches as is required to maintain the desired pressure, flow rate or pumping schedule.
+A major advantage of DRAs in multi-product pipelines is operational flexibility.
+Depending on operational requirements, DRAs can be implanted temporarily or immediately.
+Engineers can add DRAs to certain commodity batches to maintain the desired pressure, flow rate, or pumping schedule.

-Researchers still have a long way to go regarding understanding the phenomena associated with DRA’s and heat transfer.
-Specific applications of DRAs require a closer look at the heat transfer process as well as the involved hydrodynamic process.
-It is interesting to note for example in the case of crude oil pipelines, the effects of DRAs on the heat transfer process can be useful in keeping heat loss to the atmosphere to a minimum while keeping the oil pumping power lower.
-Thus, in some cases, DRAs can even bring down the cost on items such as thermal insulation of the pipelines.
+Researchers still have much to learn about the phenomena associated with Drag-Reducing Agents (DRAs) and heat transfer.
+Specific applications of DRAs require a deeper understanding of both the heat transfer and hydrodynamic processes involved.
+For example, in crude oil pipelines, the effects of DRAs on heat transfer can help minimize heat loss to the atmosphere while reducing the pumping power required.
+This can, in turn, lower costs associated with thermal insulation for pipelines.

 Drag Reducing Agents: How DRA Works – https://www.youtube.com/watch?v=bGOuGrI63Lc